PhD Approaches to Multimedia Theatre: Theory, Practice, Pedagogy, University of Glamorgan, 2011

 Further and Adult Education Teaching Certificate, Barry College, 2001

 BA (Hons) Drama, University of Wales, Aberystwyth, 1996

 Dr. Jodie Allinson is a lecturer in Drama in the Faculty of Creative Industries, University of South Wales, where she teaches both practical and theoretical classes in twentieth and twenty-first century performance at undergraduate and masters level.
 Jodie is also the current Course Leader for the MA Drama.
 In 2011 Jodie completed a PhD entitled Approaches to Multimedia Theatre: Theory, Practice, Pedagogy, in which she wrote about the creative and training processes of practitioners working across the disciplines of theatre, dance and video, as well as the pedagogy of interdisciplinary performance practice.
-Since completing her PhD her research themes have been interdisciplinary working practices, the nature and process of artistic collaboration, multimedia theatre practice, storytelling and autobiographical performance, theatre and ecology, and performance and landscape, and teaching strategies for dyslexia.
+Since completing her PhD her research themes have been interdisciplinary working practices, the nature and process of artistic collaboration, disability and performance. multimedia theatre practice, storytelling and autobiographical performance, theatre and ecology, performance and landscape, and teaching strategies for dyslexia.
 Underpinning all of these areas is a broader investigation into the interconnected relationship between language, cognition, body and space, as evident in the learning processes and development of performers and artists.
 She is a member of the Theatre, Media and Drama Research group and the Centre for the Study of Media and Culture in Small Nations.
 Jodie is also a recipient of USW-initiated Excellence in Learning and Teaching Awards, in 2008 and 2012 for Research-Informed teaching, and in 2013 for Excellence in Learning and Teaching Practice

 2011-present: Full-time lecturer in Drama, University of South Wales